nienciso/nienciso/README.md

- - 🌱 I’m currently learning javascript.
+ - 🌱 I’m currently learning C#.

  - 👨‍💻 in the process of creating new projects...

- - 💬 I know technologies like HTML, CSS, Javascript, php, mysql.
+ - 💬 I know technologies like HTML, CSS, Javascript, php, mysql, Node.JS.

  - 📫 How to reach me nienciso2@gmail.com